particle-iot/docs/src/content/reference/developer-tools/cli.md

 If you see any `FAIL` entries, there is likely a missing dependency, such as a bootloader that needs to be upgraded.
 Normally this will be corrected automatically over-the-air, but if you cannot connect to the cloud the dependency cannot be fixed OTA.

 The version numbers in the output can be mapped to common version numbers using [this table](https://github.com/particle-iot/device-os/blob/develop/system/system-versions.md).
-For example, system version 1512 is more commonly known as 1.5.2.
+For example, Device OS version 1512 is more commonly known as 1.5.2.

 ## particle usb